KhronosGroup/Vulkan-Hpp/vk_raii_ProgrammingGuide.md

     uint32_t imageIndex;
     std::tie( result, imageIndex ) = swapchain.acquireNextImage( timeout, *imageAcquiredSemaphore );

-Note, `vk::raii::SwapchainKHR::acquireNextImage` returns a `std::pair<vk::Result, uint32_t>`, that can nicely be assigned onto two separate values using std::tie().
+Note, `vk::raii::SwapchainKHR::acquireNextImage` returns a `ResultValue<uint32_t>`, that can nicely be assigned onto two separate values using std::tie().

 And also note, the returned `vk::Result` can not only be `vk::Result::eSuccess`, but also `vk::Result::eTimeout`, `vk::Result::eNotReady`, or `vk::Result::eSuboptimalKHR`, which should be handled here accordingly!